AmolShivle/Machine-Learning/README.md

 - This dataset contains information about used cars.
 This data can be used for a lot of purposes such as price prediction to exemplify the use of linear regression in Machine Learning.

 - The objective of this challenge is to design a model that give use car price prediciton.

+---
+<a name = Section6></a>
+# **Big Mart Sales Prediciton**
+---
+- The data scientists at BigMart have collected 2013 sales data for 1559 products across 10 stores in different cities.
+Also, certain attributes of each product and store have been defined.
+The aim is to build a predictive model and predict the sales of each product at a particular outlet.
+- BigMart will try to understand the properties of products and outlets which play a key role in increasing sales.
+- So need to build a Regression model using the dataset on outlet sales.